 What do we mean by ‘legally binding rules’?

 When applying for registration as a charitable organisation, you must send us a copy of your legal rules with your application form.
 These rules need to name your organisation and directly relate to your organisation (rather than an umbrella body or affiliated organisation).

-If your organisation is incorporated (under the Charitable Trusts Act 1957, Incorporated Societies Act 1908 or Companies Act 1993), the rules you send us should match the rules you have sent to the Companies Office.
-Please ensure that your most recent rules have been approved by the Companies Office before you send them to us.
+If your organisation is incorporated (under the Charitable Trusts Act 1957, Incorporated Societies Act 1908 or Companies Act 1993), you should also ensure that you have provided the current version of your rules to the Companies Office.

 All purposes should show a clear charitable aim.
 They shouldn’t say things like “to fulfil social needs” because this is too vague, general and uncertain to clearly demonstrate a charitable aim.

 You may wish to show how your purposes fit within one or more of the four categories of charitable purpose like this:

 - “To be beneficial to the community by. . .”

 It's important to note that your organisation may still qualify for registration as a charitable entity, even if some of its purposes are not charitable.
 This is the case as long as the non-charitable purposes are undertaken to further a charitable purpose and are not independent (can be pursued separately from the charitable purposes) purposes.